SteinarSi/TypeParser/README.md

 ## Usage

-This is an interactive program that asks the user for lambda expressions and show how to infer their types.
-It does *not* support expressions with constants; any reference to a variable or function not bound by a lambda will result in an error.
+This is an interactive program that asks the user for lambda expressions and shows how to infer their types.
+It does *not* support expressions with constants; any reference to a variable, function or literal not bound by a lambda will result in an error.

 The lambda expressions have to be typed in a Haskell-like syntax, that is `\x -> \y -> y x` and not `λx.λy.yx`.